T-Mobile US quarterly revenue, profit beat estimates

 For 2017, T-Mobile expects branded postpaid net additions of 2.4 million to 3.4 million.

-The guidance may be viewed as disappointing but the company often tends to give conservative forecasts at the beginning of the year, wrote Jennifer Fritzsche, an analyst at Wells Fargo.
+Analysts said the numbers may be viewed as disappointing but noted that T-Mobile tends to give conservative forecasts at the beginning of the year.
+"We doubt the outlook is influenced by Verizon's new unlimited offer introduced yesterday," Jefferies analysts wrote in a note.

+The company also expects free cash flow to grow between 45 percent to 48 percent annually for the next three years.
+Craig Moffett, an analyst at MoffettNathanson, said the guidance was strong but in line with estimates.

 Industry watchers have long speculated that T-Mobile and Sprint Corp, the No. 3 and No. 4 biggest players in U.S. wireless, will combine as their rivals grow bigger.
 Asked last week about renewed merger talks with T-Mobile, Masayoshi Son, whose SoftBank Group Corp is a majority shareholder in Sprint, said he was keeping his options open.